BadPixel89/namefix/README.md

 TODO:
 flags
-    specify config if needed
+    config flag to open and edit config in a text editor (endgame would be built in config add/remover but the more complex the config the more complex the editor) specify config if needed
         possibly have update config feature to copy a given config into the config dir specify directory rename (currently dir is skipped)